tonyrunqihuang/18755-Projects-Network-Destroy-Repair-Game/README.md

 ## Project Info
 - Project Name: Network Destroy Repair Game

-- Group member 1 info: Tony Huang (runqih@andrew.cmu.edu)
+- Group member 1 info: Tony Huang, runqih@andrew.cmu.edu

-- Group member 2 info: Vikas Kashyap (vhuvinah@andrew.cmu.edu)
+- Group member 2 info: Vikas Kashyap, vhuvinah@andrew.cmu.edu

-## Project Description:
+## Project Description
 - This repository includes the Python implementation for Network Destroy-Repair Game and the reports for each milestone.

-- In this project, we are interested in investigating the robustness property of real-world network, by designing different attack/defense algorithms and simluating the response of the networks.
+In this project, we are interested in investigating the robustness property of real-world network, by designing different attack/defense algorithms and simluating the response of the networks.

-- Data: [Stanford SNAP dataset](https://snap.stanford.edu/data/#citnets), Gnutella peer to peer network from August 31 2002, which is contained in the 'data' folder
+- Data: [Stanford SNAP dataset](https://snap.stanford.edu/data/#citnets), Gnutella peer to peer network from August 31 2002

 - Reports: The 'report' folder contains the report/demo/presentation for each of the three milestones

 - Known dependencies: Python, numpy, networkX, igraph

-## Paramters of the Experiment:
+## Experiment Parameters
 - `--seed`: defines the random seed setting for experiments

 - `--network_name`: defines the network that will be used for experiment (Gnutella peer-to-peer network from August 31 2002)